 3. A combination of the two

 The specific type of treatment or combination of treatments will vary depending on your individual needs.

 There are two types of rehab programs that treat alcoholism: inpatient and outpatient programs.

-Inpatient programs provide constant medical care and accommodation to their patients.
-These programs are designed for people with severe level of addiction, who need to change their environment and focus on how to live without alcohol.
+Inpatient programs provide round-the-clock medical care and accommodation to their patients.
+These programs are designed for people with moderate to severe levels of addiction, who need to change their environment and focus on how to live without alcohol.
 Some of the services include:

 - Individual therapy sessions.